 T: +31 (0) 24 36 13366 (secretary)

-In December 2012 I was awarded a ‘European Research Council – Advanced Grant’ entiteld ‘Biomechanical Diagnostic, Pre-Planning and Outcome Tools to improve Musculoskeletal Surgery’, acronym ‘BioMechTools’.
+I was awarded a ‘European Research Council – Advanced Grant’ in December 2012, entitled ‘Biomechanical Diagnostic, Pre-Planning and Outcome Tools to improve Musculoskeletal Surgery’, acronym BioMechTools.
+In Nijmegen this five year grant, starting in May 2013, enabled us to expand our modelling efforts.
+We have generated patient specific models that are fed with innovative dynamic imaging techniques.

 Clinical areas in which our group has made major contributions are: functional analysis of knee and hip (revision) patients, ligament reconstruction, computer navigation, clinical/functional effects of long bone fractures, treatment of cartilage and meniscus defects, reconstruction of bony defects around implants, fracture fixation devices, evaluation of biomaterials, improving imaging based orthopedic surgery, designing implants and developing instruments for minimal invasive surgery.